serejandmyself/Public-Watch-List/README.md

 Saying that, if you believe that certain indexes should be included on the list, feel free to attach your arguments for it.

+Please bear in mind that indexes are not automatically updates.
+This means that:
+- The CAR index is only correct for the date it was calculated (as of now, this is December 2018).
+- The Distribution numbers are subject to changes
+- Initial price is calculated in USD not in BTC, just because it is simpler to grasp, although absolutely incorrect for accounting purposes
+- Team / Docs / Community indexes are subject to always change

 BR, <br>
 @serejandmyself